mdzdmr/Split-the-Bill/README.md

 ## Introduction

 "Split the Bill" is a project designed to help users fairly divide the cost of a meal at a restaurant when it's unclear who ordered what.
 This situation often arises during group meals where the billing can get complicated.
-This project provides a software solution that calculates potential item groupings that each person can pay for to meet predetermined payment amounts.
+This project provides a solution that calculates potential item groupings that each person can pay for to meet predetermined payment amounts.

 ## Project Background

-In scenarios where patrons of a restaurant need to split the bill but prefer not to divide it evenly due to personal budget constraints, our software provides a way to allocate whole items to individuals such that the total paid by each person aligns with agreed amounts.
+In scenarios where patrons of a restaurant need to split the bill but prefer not to divide it evenly due to personal budget constraints, this program provides a way to allocate whole items to individuals such that the total paid by each person aligns with agreed amounts.
 The algorithm uses a recursive approach to determine feasible splits if they exist.

 ## Features